How To Prevent Brain Drain During School Breaks

 Impact of School Breaks On Learning Outcomes

 Some school districts across the US have transitioned to a year-round schedule.
-However, some schools in Chicago still follow the traditional calendar with spring, summer, and winter breaks.
+However, some schools in Wisconsin still follow the traditional calendar with spring, summer, and winter breaks.

 Of course, these are much-needed vacations offering respite from tough school work.